misaka10843/MirrorDocs-CHS-MT/community-guides/ready-up-and-die.md

     isDead = _value;
 }
 ```
 {% endcode %}

 ## **Part 5:**

 For this method during death and respawn, rather than destroying the player, we will hide and reshow it.

-Open up the Tank player prefab, and add the two child objects to the "Objects To Hide" array, "ProjectileMount" is just an empty position marker, and does not need to be added.
+Open up the Tank player prefab, and add the two child objects to the “Objects To Hide” array, “ProjectileMount” is just an empty position marker, and does not need to be added.

-Upon the sync var change of "isDead", the hook callback will cycle through this array.
+Upon the sync var change of “isDead”, the hook callback will cycle through this array.

 ![](../.gitbook/assets/RUAD7.jpg)

 ## **Part 6:**

 Create a Canvas in the scene, by either right clicking, UI canvas, or the menu at top, GameObject, UI, Canvas.\
-Set the canvas scaler to "Scale with Screen Size", this will help with keeping everything same size, on both low and high resolution screens, and is best to set before adding Canvas contents.
+Set the canvas scaler to “Scale with Screen Size”, this will help with keeping everything same size, on both low and high resolution screens, and is best to set before adding Canvas contents.

 ![](../.gitbook/assets/Canvas4.jpg)